| | |

 A supposed doctor (a suitably wry Chris McCool) whose madness truly is

+chemical—he’s a junkie—is assigned to work with the patients.
 What truly sets things into motion is the discovery of dozens of United

 Nations humanitarian-aid boxes mistakenly dropped in the vicinity of the